nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 ## Introduction

-nf-core offers a centralised place to store Nextflow configuration profiles that work at an _institutional_ level 🏫.
+🏫 nf-core offers a centralised place to store Nextflow configuration profiles that work at an _institutional_ level.

-What this means is that you can specify common Nextflow pipeline configurations and options that can be shared across all users of your particular institutional cluster 👨‍👩‍👧‍.
+👨‍👩‍👧‍ What this means is that you can specify common Nextflow pipeline configurations and options that can be shared across all users of your particular institutional cluster.

 nf-core offers two level of profile sharing: global institutional and pipeline institutional profiles via [nf-core/configs](https://github.com/nf-core/configs)

-- 👨‍👩‍👧‍  Global institutional profiles represent configuration options that apply to users of _all_ nf-core pipelines.
+- **Global** institutional profiles represent configuration options that apply to users of _all_ nf-core pipelines.
 These typically define settings regarding the cluster itself, such as the type of scheduler being used, maximum resource limits and so on.
-- 👧🏽 Pipeline institutional profiles that represent configuration options that apply to users of a _specific_ nf-core pipelines.
+- **Pipeline** institutional profiles that represent configuration options that apply to users of a _specific_ nf-core pipelines.
 These typically define common parameters all users of the pipeline would use, or customise resource requirements for particular processes of that specific pipeline

 This walkthrough will guide you through making an _institutional_-level profile.
 It will: